sandialabs/pvOps/README.md

     └───text2time       : └─── Text2Timeseries functions
 ```

-More information about theses modules is available in the documentation at [readthedocs](https://pvops.readthedocs.io/en/latest/).
+More information about these modules is available in the documentation at [readthedocs](https://pvops.readthedocs.io/en/latest/).

 Contributing
 ============